Vizzuality/marxan-cloud/docs/features/map-tiles-custom-areas/high-level-design.md

-# Role base access control - High-level design
+# Map tiles for custom planning areas and custom grids - High-level design

 This document aims at providing an overview of the architecture of the tiles to fulfill the [requirements document](./requirements.md) for the Marxan platform.